LingDong-/xcessing/README.md

 ## Documentation

 We're working on a documentation, for now, please check out [Processing's reference](https://processing.org/reference/).

+Please also check out:

+- The "kitchen sink" demo that covers most of the features, at `examples/sketch_sink.c`.
-Also please check out the following section for notable differences from Processing.
+- The following section for notable differences from Processing.

 ## Differences from Processing